Best Irons for Mid Handicappers 2026: The Clubs That Match Your Improving Game

 Bottom Line

 The P790 wins “best overall” because it genuinely does everything well — distance, feel, forgiveness, looks.
-But the ZXi5 is breathing down its neck at $100 less per set, and the JPX925 Forged is the one I’d personally want in my bag if feel is the priority.
+But the ZXi5 is breathing down its neck at a friendlier price, and the JPX925 Forged still makes the strongest pure-feel case in this part of the market.

 If you’re upgrading from game improvement irons, you’ll notice three things immediately: the clubs are smaller at address (don’t panic), the feedback is more honest (you’ll feel your misses now), and your distance control will improve within a few rounds because these irons produce more consistent spin rates.